frequency-chain/frequency/designdocs/user-handles.md

 ### Translation

-The crate will provide a translation function that takes a user handle and a suffix and returns the corresponding MSA ID.
-This function will be used to map user handles to MSAs, as well as to perform reverse lookups from MSA IDs to user handles.
+Given a user handle and a seed, the crate will provide a function that will generate a suffix for the handle.
+This function will be used to generate a suffix for a user handle when creating a new handle.
+Typical operations will be:

+* Generate a suffix for a user handle using the current seed and suffix range.
+* Create a PRNG helper function that takes a seed and generates a sequence of suffixes.

 ### Verification

-The crate will provide a verification function that takes a user handle and a suffix and checks whether the resulting MSA ID is valid according to the current seed and the chain's MSA creation rules.
-This function will be used to validate user handle choices before attempting to create a new MSA.
+The crate will provide a verification function that takes a user handle and a suffix and verifies that the handle is valid and the suffix is available.
+This function will be used to verify a handle and suffix when a user attempts to create a new handle or change their handle.
+Typical operations will be:

+* Verify that the handle is valid, i.e. it follows the handle guidelines.
+* Check for homoglpyhs.

 ## PRNG

 The crate will use a PRNG (pseudo-random number generator) to generate suffix values for user handles.
-The PRNG will take a seed value derived from the current block's Merkle root and the user's desired handle base, and generate a sequence of 20 values that will be used as suffixes.
-These suffixes will then be checked for availability on the chain before attempting to create a new MSA.
+The PRNG will take a seed value derived from the current block's Merkle root and the user's desired handle base, and generate a sequence of 10/20 values that will be used as suffixes.
+These suffixes will then be checked for availability on the chain before attempting to create a new handle.

 ## frequency-handles crate sequence diagram